-Turpin’s Chapel, the previous name for Maple Grove United Methodist Church, was named after Captain John H. Turpin—whose home was located near the present site of Maple Grove UMC.
+Turpin’s Chapel, the previous name for Maple Grove United Methodist Church, was named after Captain John H. Turpin, whose home was located near the present site of Maple Grove UMC.
 Prior to joining the 62nd North Carolina Infantry Regiment, where he served until his capture at the Battle of Cumberland Gap, Captain Turpin purchased his land from the Hyatt brothers, whose father had settled the land in 1785.
-In 1865, upon his return to Haywood County, Captain Turpin decided that the community needed a church and donated the land for an interdenominational church—to be called Turpin’s Chapel—which would also house a school during the week.
+In 1865, upon his return to Haywood County, Captain Turpin decided that the community needed a church, and he donated the land for an interdenominational church, to be called Turpin’s Chapel, which would also house a school during the week.

 Turpin’s Chapel Cemetery was also established and holds the current designation as the oldest church-affiliated cemetery in Haywood County.
 It is also listed on the National Register of Historic Places with the assignment of an individual archaeological site number by the North Carolina Office of Archaeology.

 In the mid-1880’s, Turpin’s Chapel was organized as a Methodist church known as Turpin’s Chapel Methodist Episcopal Church with a school continuing to meet in the building during the week.
 In 1896, the Clyde Circuit was formed, comprised of Turpin’s Chapel, Longs Chapel, and Clyde’s Chapel.

 In 1910, after months of construction, a new church was dedicated on land owned by James L. Queen and was christened Maple Grove Church.
 By 1936, Maple Grove had grown to a membership of 72 with a Sunday School enrollment of 105.
 In 1931, the ladies of the church organized the first Women’s Missionary Society.